-Cryptocurrency is essentially digital currency.
+Cryptocurrency is essentially a digital currency.
 It can be used to make financial transactions.
 According to Equity Trust, there are numerous types of cryptocurrency.
 Six of the most common types currently are:

 Bitcoin uses open-source software.
 It also uses blockchain technology to help make online transactions safer from malicious attacks.
-There’s no third party like a bank to monitor the transactions.
+There’s no third-party like a bank to monitor the transactions.
 Instead, bitcoin users can trace the currency’s transactions through a database the online community shares.
 If there’ a computer attack, the overall network can adapt.
 Only the bitcoin owner has the “private key” that can be used to make the exchange.
-A plus and minus of bitcoin transactions is that the users (buyers and sellers) control the transaction – which means the transactions can be made anonymously.
+A plus and minus of bitcoin transactions are that the users (buyers and sellers) control the transaction – which means the transactions can be made anonymously.

 Other digital currencies

 - Litecoin.
 This currency is similar but not identical to bitcoin.
 Proponents claim it’s faster than bitcoin.

 - Ethereum.
 This currency is also open-source blockchain technology.
 It operates on an Ethereum network.

 - Ripple.
 This currency “allows for any type of currency to be exchanged, from USD and Bitcoin to gold and EUR and connects to banks, unlike other currencies.”
 It’s used for large scale transaction.

 - Bitcoin cash.
 A newer version of bitcoin for faster transactions.